1 in 5 young people self harm, you are not alone.

 After school at the wïsh centre in Cedars Youth & Community Centre in Harrow.

-FULL Ages 13-16 (Young women and female to male or non-binary transgender young people) who live in and/or attend a school or college in Harrow.
-Check back for spaces.
+SPACES Self Harm Peer Support Group Ages 14-17 (Young women and female to male or non-binary transgender young people) who live in and/or attend a school or college in Harrow.

-SPACES New Groups for ages 16-25 years.
+SPACES New Art Therapy Groups for ages 17-21 years.
 Weekly emotional and mental health support with trusted peers.
 Talking and arts based activities.

 You will need to be in or have had counselling or therapy, or be waiting for a place with us or another service.